I can almost GUARANTEE that most veterans have orthopedic conditions.

 How Can Orthopedic Care Help Veterans?

-In general, orthopedic claims can help veterans better their movements and relieve their joint pains.
-However, the main focus of veteran orthopedic care is to offer a natural way of relieving joint pain and distress.
+The main focus of veteran orthopedic care is to offer a natural way of relieving joint pain and distress.

 - Mood fluctuation